pdfminer/pdfminer.six/docs/source/index.rst

     :alt: gitter badge

-pdfminer.six is a python package for extracting information from PDF documents.
+Pdfminer.six is a python package for extracting information from PDF documents.

 Check out the source on `github <https://github.com/pdfminer/pdfminer.six>`_.